jp227217/Sudoku-game-kivy/README.md

 but runs well

-if want u can try to creat .exe file by making changes in size of the window and widgets we can make apk file also
+if want u can try to creat .exe file

+by making changes in size of the window and widgets we can make apk file also and looks fine